dlauritzen/lib-ios-interconnect/README.md

 Conversely, any developer can opt out of inclusion in this library by emailing me with a request for exclusion.

+The GitHub [project wiki](https://github.com/dlauritzen/lib-ios-interconnect/wiki) will be the central storage location of all the scheme and library documentation.
+Please use those pages to contribute to the documentation.
+If you have any comments about the code, use the issue tracker or comment directly in the repository.

 ## Updates

 Library updates will consist of bug fixes and changes to the scheme database.
 I encourage all developers using this library to subscribe to the project or update their local repositories often to receive the updates in a timely fashion.